Jach/lgame/README.md

 collisions, you probably want to have some sort of collision manager / service / singleton that every object registers itself to and updates if needed, and then the collision manager itself can resolve collisions in a more efficient manner.)

+# Projects Using lgame

+* [ecs-compare](https://github.com/Jach/ecs-compare) -- a comparison of a typical 'game object' oriented way of doing the asteroid fields demo from the ecs framework tutorial

 # Usage